bhauman/cljs-react-reload/README.md

 library will be very helpful for folks who use Figwheel and write React.js classes.

-To understand what it does it is probably best to read it:
+To understand what it does it is probably best to [read it](https://github.com/bhauman/cljs-react-reload/blob/master/src/cljs_react_reload/core.clj)

 @dan_abramov's React hotloader prompted me to write this.